devstaff-crete/DevStaff-Heraklion/README.md

 future topics etc. Also a good opportunity to chat about all-things-tech :)

 DevStaff is an open community.
 Open, as in Open Source.
-If you don't like anything about the community you can change it!
+If you don't like something about the community you can change it!

 _Hint: Decisions are made in Org Meetups ;)_